 - 1. Dialysis: Hemodialysis or Peritoneal Dialysis - 2.
-Kidney Transplantation Kidney may come from a: - a.
+Kidney Transplantation Kidney may come from: - a.
 Deceased donor kidney - b.
+Living donor kidney(See "Living Donation Options" on Page 6)

+(i) Compatible Donor

+- (A) Related: blood or genetically related - (B) Unrelated: emotional connection (e.g., spouse, in-law, friend) or in some rare instances, an altruistic living donor who is unknown to you

+(ii) Incompatible Donor

-Living donor kidney (See Section Living Donation Options - Pg 8) - (i) Compatible Donor - (A) Related: blood or genetically related - (B) Unrelated: emotional connection (e.g., spouse, in-law, friend) or in some rare instances, an altruistic living donor who is unknown to you - (ii) Incompatible Donor Living Donor Kidney Exchange Program: for recipients with medically acceptable living donors who are incompatible by blood type or crossmatch, recipient donor pairs are entered into a registry for an exchange match.
+- (A) Living Donor Kidney Exchange Program: for recipients with medically acceptable living donors who are incompatible by blood type or crossmatch, recipient/donor pairs are entered into a registry for an exchange match. - (B) Program for Incompatible Transplants: for recipients with willing living donors who have incompatible blood type or crossmatch compatibility issues.
+Recipients receive medical therapies before and after transplant to significantly increase the likelihood for a successful transplant outcome.